Turkey–United States relations: War on drugs

 The war on drugs is the policy of a global campaign to reduce the illegal drug trade in the United States.
 In controlling the illegal drug trade in Turkey, the government signed the Single Convention on Narcotic Drugs in 1961, and the parliament ratified it in 1967.
 In 1971, Turkey imposed a ban on opium production as a result of considerable U.S. government pressure.
-The U.S. provided a total of $35.7 million in support for the transition of 70,000 farm workers to the cultivation of other crops.
+The U.S. provided a total of $35.7 million in support for the transition of 70,000 farm workers to cultivating other crops.
 The Turkish government implemented the program under pressure from farmers who claimed lost revenue.
 Nationalists claimed the program was imposed under foreign pressure.
-During the 1973 Turkish general election, all campaigning political parties expressed dissatisfaction.
+During the 1973 Turkish general election, all political parties expressed dissatisfaction with the campaign.
 In 1974, Turkey moved to a system for licensing poppy production in which the state purchased all crops (no poppy market) and used them for the legal production of pharmaceuticals by state-owned institutions (no sale to private industry).